microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SpatialAwarenessSystemArchitecture.md

 #### PlatformSurfaceMaterial

 Gets or sets the material to be used when rendering planar surface(s) identified as a raised horizontal platform.

-#### void RaiseSurfaceAdded(uint surfaceId, Vector3 position, Bounds surfaceData, Vector3 normal, GameObject surfaceObject)

-The spatial awareness system will call the IMixedRealitySpatialAwarenessSurfaceFindingHandler.OnSurfaceAdded method to indicate a new planar surface has been added.

-#### void RaiseSurfaceUpdated(uint surfaceId, Vector3 position, Bounds surfaceData, Vector3 normal, GameObject surfaceObject)

-The spatial awareness system will call the IMixedRealitySpatialAwarenessSurfaceFindingHandler.OnSurfaceUpdated method to indicate an existing planar surface has changed.

-#### void RaiseSurfaceRemoved(uint surfaceId)

-The spatial awareness system will call the IMixedRealitySpatialAwarenessSurfaceFindingHandler.OnSurfaceRemoved method to indicate an existing planar surface has been removed.

 #### [MixedRealitySpatialAwarenessPlanarSurfaceDescription](#mixedrealityspatialawarenessplanarsurfacedescription)[] GetSurfaces()